esp8266/Arduino/readme.txt

 0005

-ATmega168 support on the way (currently timers and pwm working).
+ATmega168 support in the AVR libraries.
 New Wiring-compatible randomSeed(), random(max) and random(min, max) functions (except operating on longs instead of floats).
 Fixed bug that sometimes caused uploading of old versions of a sketch.